-No matter how good your products or services are, your business will only thrive if consumers are aware they exist.
+Having a great product or service isn’t going to matter unless consumers are aware that you exist.
 With so many different access points to consumers today, including digital, mobile and traditional media, creating a targeted marketing campaign has never been easier—or more confusing.

 To ease the confusion, we’ll examine different marketing tactics that can keep your media budget small, and we’ll help you determine the best strategies for landing new customers for your business.